durandkwok/EdgeToAI-Demo/README.md

-# Single Node EDGEToAI CDH Cluster Setup
+# Single Node EdgeToAI CDH Cluster Setup

 This script automatically sets up a CDH cluster on the public cloud on a single VM with the following 16 services: